 As it is the case with most cryptocurrencies, Dash is based on a decentralized ledger, or a blockchain, that records all the transactions in a growing list, or blocks, which are all linked using cryptography.
 Dash’s blockchain is secured through a Proof of Work (PoW) consensus mechanism, where a network of miners would compete to solve cryptographic puzzles using their computers in order to add new blocks to the blockchain.

-Once all the users adhering to the protocol and running the “mining” software agree that the cryptographic problem was correctly solved by a miner, a consensus is achieved, the block is added, and the miner is rewarded.
+Once all the users adhering to the protocol and running the “mining” software agree that a miner correctly solved the cryptographic problem, a consensus is achieved, the block is added, and the miner is rewarded.
 The second tier network of masternodes oversee the mining process and have the power to reject improperly added blocks.

 Is Dash a Bitcoin Fork or a Litecoin Fork?